 Bathtubs can hold one person or two people.
 Before you invest in a bathtub, no matter what the size, check its technical specs to be sure it will accommodate the size and number of bathers you choose.

 Factor in your family’s needs

 Even before the purchase stage, it helps to preplan for a wide range of family needs:

 - If you’ll be bathing kids, you may want to avoid extra-deep bathtubs

 - If there’s someone in your household who’s aging or has a disability, opt for a lower skirt height or add optional decorative grab bars

 - Many Aquatic Everyday bathtubs are available with reinforcements that easily accommodate future installation of grab bars and foldup seats

 Whether you find long HotSoaks relaxing, or you prefer the invigoration of bubbles, you’ll find a hydrotherapy option or combination of therapies to suit your needs.
 Underwater lights are also available for an enhanced bathing experience.
 Learn more about hydrotherapy systems.

 Make quality decisions about materials

 Bathtubs are made from many kinds of materials.
-Aquatic offers bathtubs with three different types of constructions:
+Aquatic offers bathtubs with two different types of constructions: